-- programing an optimal, affordable and deliverable capital spend over the LTFF, in particular in years one to five - ensuring the correct level of renewal capital expenditure is programed in alignment to Asset and Service Management Plans and underpinned by the principles of the Capital Portfolio Prioritisation Administrative Directive - Federal and State grants and subsidies - infrastructure charges due to the seasonality of development and difficulty in estimating charge.
+- programing an optimal, affordable and deliverable capital spend over the LTFF, particularly in the short to medium-term - ensuring the correct level of renewal capital expenditure is programed in alignment to Asset and Service Management Plans and underpinned by the principles of the Capital Portfolio Prioritisation Administrative Directive - Federal and State grants and subsidies - infrastructure charges due to the seasonality of development and difficulty in estimating charge.
 Council will continue to operate the Infrastructure Planning and Charging Unit to address this risk - borrowings to ensure appropriateness and affordability of borrowings to fund capital expenditure that is aligned to the Debt Policy.